Agentic-Intelligence-Lab/Agentic-Intelligence-Lab.github.io/openings/index.md

 Exceptionally qualified students are **strongly encouraged** to apply for the [HKU Presidential PhD Scholar Programme (HKUPS)](https://gradsch.hku.hk/prospective_students/fees_scholarships_and_financial_support/hku_presidential_phd_scholar_programme) and the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://gradsch.hku.hk/prospective_students/fees_scholarships_and_financial_support/hong_kong_phd_fellowship_scheme), both open from **1st September to 1st December** each year.

-- Each HKUPS awardee will receive a package of up to around HK\$433,300 (US\$55,560) in the first year, and up to around HK\$413,300 (US\$52,990) in each of the subsequent years during the normative study period.
+- Each HKUPS awardee will receive a package of up to around 433,300 HK dollars (55,560 US dollars) in the first year, and up to around 413,300 HK dollars (52,990 US dollars) in each of the subsequent years during the normative study period.

-- Each HKPFS awardee will receive a Postgraduate Scholarship of HK\$28,100 per month, and conference and research-related travel allowance of HK\$14,000 per year for a period up to three years.
+- Each HKPFS awardee will receive a Postgraduate Scholarship of 28,100 HK dollars per month, and conference and research-related travel allowance of 14,000 HK dollars per year for a period up to three years.

 - For the 2025/26 exercise, all HKPFS holders will be awarded the HKUPS.